 The ETIAS system is similar to the ESTA system for travel to the USA, where visitors pay a one-off fee (currently $21) for a travel authorisation which lasts for two years.

-The UK Government is also introducing a similar system for non-UK travellers to the UK, the Electronic Travel Authorisation, which it will begin to roll out in 2023.
+The UK Government is also introducing a similar system for non-UK travellers to the UK, the Electronic Travel Authorisation.
+It plans to implement this system by the end of 2024.

 Further reading